05 June 2024

 The Atlas Six by Olivie Blake

-The Atlas Six is an adult urban fantasy novel with dark academia vibes.
+The Atlas Six (*Amazon affiliate link) is an adult urban fantasy novel with dark academia vibes.
 It was a book I was supposed to finish in June, but unfortunately I had to DNF this book.
 I read 200 pages and to be honest, that was way too much.
 I won’t write a full review, but I will give you my reasons for not finishing it.

 In the novel, six skilled magicians are invited to join the elusive secret society formed on the ruins of the Alexandrian Library.
 The catch: only five of them will actually become the members.
 Led by the Library’s caretaker Atlas Blakely, the six must show their worth in a competition against each other.